 Also known by its official name Tshwane, Pretoria is South Africa’s administrative capital and is approximately 45 minutes from Johannesburg.
 Recently listed as one of the top 100 most loved destinations in the world by the Tourism Sentiment Index, it is a city of historic monuments and memorials, as well as natural spaces, .
-The city is divided into seven regions and the cost of living compares well to other big cities in South Africa.
+The city is divided into seven regions and its cost of living compares well to other big cities in South Africa.

 Pretoria was founded in 1855 by Marthinus Pretorius, the first president of the South African Republic, who named it in honour of his father Andries Pretorius, also a Voortrekker leader.

 The city’s name was officially changed to Tshwane in 2005.